📞 Call 77CARCRASH, Free Consultation

 • Lane-filtering

 Heavy traffic puts motorcyclists in danger of rear-end collisions or other accidents, so they will sometimes try to maneuver through stopped traffic to reach a safer spot.
-This practice, sometimes called lane-filtering, is allowed according to the Utah Motorcycle Operator Manual.
+This practice, sometimes called lane-filtering, is allowed under Utah Code § 41-6a-704 and described in the Utah Motorcycle Operator Manual.
 However, motorcyclists can only drive between lanes of traffic in specific circumstances and only through traffic moving in the same direction of travel.
 Lane-filtering is only legal if the rider is on a road with a speed limit of 45 mph or less, the vehicle the rider is overtaking is stopped in the rider’s lane, the rider is moving at 15 mph or less, and the rider can pass the stopped vehicle safely.

 What to Do After a Motorcycle Crash in Sandy, UT